 The Motivational Interviewing Network of Trainers (MINT) has been my professional “home” since 1998, when I joined by attending a trainer’s-training led by MI founders William Miller and Stephen Rollnick.
 There I learned how to present MI workshops that are lively, interactive, and, most importantly, effective.
 As an active MINT member, I keep up with the most current developments in MI research, practice, and training so that I can bring you the most up-to-date information and methods for effective implementation.

 I have over 20 years of experience doing research evaluating innovative applications of cognitive-behavior therapy and motivational interviewing in the treatment of substance use disorders.
 My work in the research world has focused on the “clinical” aspects of clinical research in the addictions: developing treatment manuals for NIH and VA funded studies, supervising study therapists, evaluating treatment fidelity, writing about treatment process in treatment outcome studies, and, of course, treating patients.
-I am now at Recovery Centers of America, where I am developing a system to monitor clinical outcomes across a growing chain of addiction treatment facilities.

 Full CV and training references are available by request.
 Email me or call me at (856) 905-5261 for more information.